Ristretto/website/src/why_ristretto.md

 Another option is to mandate that all scalars have particular bit patterns, as in X25519 and Ed25519.
-However, this means that scalars are no longer well-defined \\( \mod \ell \\), which makes HKD schemes [much more complicated][hierarchical_keys].
-Yet another alternative, is to choose a [torsion-safe representative][torsion_safe]: an integer which is \\( 0 \mod h \\) and with a particular value \\( \mod \ell \\).
+However, this means that scalars are no longer well-defined \\( \mathrm{mod} \ell \\), which makes HKD schemes [much more complicated][hierarchical_keys].
+Yet another approach is to choose a [torsion-safe representative][torsion_safe]: an integer which is \\( 0 \mathrm{mod} h \\) and with a particular value \\(
-Torsion-safe representatives unfortunately do not work in practice for some existing implementations, as they may be too large to fit into 255 bits.
+\mathrm{mod} \ell \\), so that scalar multiplications remove the low-order component.
+But these representatives are a few bits too large to be used with existing implementations, and in any case aren't a comprehensive solution.

 ## A comprehensive solution

-Rather than bit-twiddling, point mangling, and otherwise kludged-in ad-hoc checks, Ristretto is a thin abstraction layer that provides a prime-order group, closing the abstraction mismatches.
+Rather than bit-twiddling, point mangling, or otherwise kludged-in ad-hoc fixes, Ristretto is a thin layer that provides protocol implementors with the correct abstraction: a prime-order group.

 [decaf_paper]: https://eprint.iacr.org/2015/673.pdf
 [monero]: https://moderncrypto.org/mail-archive/curves/2017/000898.html